Loading Events

 • Kids’ talk – one of your younger members will be giving a 5 minutes kids’ talk.

 • Nature road show”.
 Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance, e.g. a sample flower, an insect, and so on – anything of natural history interest that has legally been obtained.
 If we have time, one of our experts will identify them or briefly talk about them, or the person bringing them can talk about where they saw it, etc. Photographs are particularly welcome, as everyone can see them.
-If you wish to show a photograph please email it, no later than the Wednesday before the meeting, to our MC for this night, and she/he will include it on her PowerPoint slides.
-We have a dedicated email for this purpose” natclub@webco.com.au
+If you wish to show a photograph please email it, no later than the Wednesday before the meeting, to our MC for this night, and she/he will include it on the PowerPoint slides.
+We have a dedicated email for this purpose: natclub@webco.com.au

 • Thing of the month / Things coming up next month: These two presentations are about things in nature happening this month and things coming up, so if you have any photos or information, send them to: natclub@webco.com.au